Business Analysis Certificate BUS 8990

 This course is designed to introduce participants to business analysis as a discipline.
 It will discuss the need for and creation of standards and best practices in business analysis.
 This course is designed to familiarize participants with the common tasks business analysts (BAs) perform during the life cycle of a project and the common skill sets a business analyst must master to perform these tasks successfully.
 Emphasis is placed on the tasks a BA performs during the strategy, initiation, planning, execution and closeout phases of IT projects and how those tasks support the entire project team including the project manager and solution designer.
-This course also identifies how the BA can participate in the strategy of an organization from planning through project scope definition.

-Unit One: Business Analysis Core Concepts
+Unit One: Business Analysis Core Concepts and Competencies

 Unit One: Planning Business Analysis

-Unit Three: Elicitation Techniques
+Unit Two: Elicitation Techniques

 Unit Four: Maximizing Solution Value

-Requirements Analysis (16 hours)
+Requirements Analysis, Documentation and Management (16 hours)

-Unit one: Translate the Requirement
+Unit one: Translate and Communicate Requirements

 Unit Two: Verify and Validate Requirements

-Unit Three: Models and Diagrams - Part I
+Unit Three: Models and Diagrams

-Unit Two: Requirements Management Best Practices
+Unit Four: Requirements Management Basics and Best Practices